snakile/approximate_comparator/README.md

 ======================
 Approximate Comparator allows you to test the equality of Python structures without being too precise when comparing floats along the way.
 For example, when specifying a precision of 2 decimal digits, the sets `{3.14159, 2.718, 1.61803}` and `{3.14, 2.7182, 1.6180}` are considered "almost equal".

-It can approximate the equality of plain two floats but also of any compound/recursive data structure: lists of floats, sets of floats, dictionaries of floats, tuples of floats, lists of tuples of floats, dictionaries that map tuples of floats to lists and sets of floats, etc. It's OK if the structures contain items other than floats: The tuples `(0.3333, "third")` and `(0.33, "third")`, for instance, are consider almost equal given a precision of 2 decimal digits.
+It can approximate the equality of plain two floats but also of any compound/recursive data structure: lists of floats, sets of floats, dictionaries of floats, tuples of floats, lists of tuples of floats, dictionaries that map tuples of floats to lists and sets of floats, etc. It's OK if the structures contain items other than floats: The tuples `(0.3333, "third")` and `(0.33, "third")`, for instance, are considered almost equal given a precision of 2 decimal digits.

 What is it Good for
 ---------------------------------------